mematcha/Notebooks-ML/README.md

 # Youtube-Notebooks-ML
-A Collection of Jupyter Notebooks for my Youtube Portfolio Channel which has content ranging from Calculus to Deep Learning.
+A Collection of Jupyter Notebooks for my Portfolio which has content ranging from Calculus to Deep Learning.

 Topics I chose to cover on: